Zhe-Vlach-Varon/Neuro-Sings/Song List.md

 17. Flawed Mangoes - Surreal: 01:56:44
 18. (Duet) Casey Edwards - Bury the Light:  02:04:22

+### 21-12-2025 (Evil) Link and timestamps to be added when vod is uploaded

+1. I am Gonna Claw (Out Your Eyes Then Drown you to Death) - Darren Korb - New
+2. Sk8ter Boi - Avril Lavigne - Duplicate
+3. RuLe - Ado - Duplicate
+4. Dial Tone - Catch Your Breath - New
+5. Vice Versa - Nano - Duplicate
+6. Q & A - Pinata - New
+7. Seven Nation Army - The White Stripes - Duplicate
+8. Every Breath You Take - The Police - New
+9. Intergalactia - Kira - Duplicate
+10. She Used To Be Mine - Sara Bareilles - New

 ## Collabs
 ### "Official" (not on stream, separate release)
 Put as special album: Collabs, list in order